 Of course, answers vary from quilter to quilter, but I love the information Catherine Redford shares about which thread she likes to use to piece, quilt, and bind her designs.

 A Bit About Cotton Thread

 We’ve all stood in the thread section of our local fabric store in front of spools and spools of thread.
 No doubt, we each have different methods for choosing which thread makes the journey home.
 For some color is king, yet others favor a specific brand or type of thread.

 When it comes to shopping for thread, your best bet is to choose one made of long staple cotton which refers to the variety used to make the thread.
 The longer fibers, or staples, are ideal for quilting because the way the thread is spun decreases fuzzy, corresponding to a decrease of lint while sewing.
-Let’s be honest, lint-free thread is a pipe dream, but you can get awfully close to making that dream a reality by using long staple cotton thread that’s been gassed, meaning the small bits of fuzz are burnt off as the thread passes through a flame.
+Let’s be honest, a lint-free thread is a pipe dream, but you can get awfully close to making that dream a reality by using long staple cotton thread that’s been gassed, meaning the small bits of fuzz are burnt off as the thread passes through a flame.

 Thread Size is Not Exact

 There is not an industry standard for thread size, similar to the way one size of pants fits differently from brand to brand; the same can be said for thread.
 What is marked as 50 weight may be thinner or thicker depending on the brand.
 Unlike clothing, however, the larger the number listed on the spool, the smaller or finer the thread will be.